-Unless the website you click the ad on has a direct relationship with its advertisers, they will likely only be told about clicks via the ad network they contract with (more on that in a moment).
+Unless the website you click the ad on has a direct relationship with its advertisers, they will likely only be told about clicks via the ad network or supply-side platform (SSP) they contract with (more on that in a moment).
 They may also occasionally have extra tracking technology in place that verifies clicks (but this is rare).

 However, more and more websites are opting to have external link clicks tracked via their analytics, and this could potentially include any ads running on their site.
 This is generally done via something like Google Tag Manager, as it’s easy to set up, and then the stats are collected in Google Analytics.

-For most websites, their Google Analytics data is held on Google’s servers, however, as this is a “custom event” that individual websites need to set up (and name) themselves, it is unlikely that Google is looking at this data.
-Google Analytics data is not generally shared with Google anyway unless specific options are ticked within it’s set up.
+For most websites, their Google Analytics data is held on Google’s servers.
+Google Analytics data should not be shared with Google unless specific options are ticked within its setup.

-Stage 3: Ad Agencies & 3rd Party Ad Servers
+Stage 3: Ad Agencies, Demand Side Platforms, & 3rd Party Ad Servers

 Stage 4: The Advertiser

-So there you have it.
-When you click on an ad there are seven interested parties who might be tracking that click:
+When you click on an ad there are at least eight interested parties who might be tracking that click: